Title banner image

 For my take on virtual training, see this note.
 For more on the cultural change underlying the drama, see the "democratization" of knowledge—a broader and strangely naive trend rooted in denigration of experts, which, if applied literally, seems destined to yield either economic decline or outright anarchy.
 In the software field, this trend's fruit sacrifices quality of craft in the name of a modern gold rush which is more marketing hyperbole than hiring reality.
 Knowledge requirements in engineering domains cannot be crowdsourced, despite what you may have heard.

-Broader issues aside, a live in-person class is a tough sell to a crowd which has convinced itself that any skill can be had with a quick tour online, and for proof can point to a multitude of inane dreck available for free on the web.
+Broader issues aside, a live in-person class is a tough sell to a crowd which has convinced itself that any skill can be had with a quick tour online and for proof can point to a multitude of inane dreck available for free on the web.
 Trust me on this; nothing captures the impact of the Internet quite as well as watching students search for answers by wading through advertising-laden junk sites, instead of asking the real expert standing three feet behind them.

 On the other hand, my books' sales in this same period are stronger than they have ever been, and will increase further in the years ahead.
 Perhaps there is hope for the Rebellion still.